Labor & Employee Rights Attorneys in California

 Can I Sue My Employer and Still Work There?

 In most cases, employees wait to sue their employer until after they’ve parted ways.
 However, some choose to move forward with the claim while still working for the offending company.
 The latter is a risky and potentially contentious move.
-Still, some choose to go this route if they have yet to be terminated and hope to strongarm their employer somehow to treat them better or correct the situation.
+Still, some choose to go this route if they hope to strong-arm their employer into treating them better or correcting the situation before termination.

 What Damages Can I Seek from My Employer?